Liberia fights Ebola in capital, West Africa toll tops 1,200

 Between Aug.
 14 and 16, Liberia recorded the most new deaths, 53, followed by Sierra Leone with 17 and Guinea with 14.

-On a more hopeful note, the WHO expressed "cautious optimism" that the spread of the Ebola outbreak in Nigeria, Africa's most populous nation where four deaths out of 12 confirmed cases have been recorded since July, could be stopped.
+On a more hopeful note, the WHO expressed "cautious optimism" that the spread of the outbreak in Nigeria could be stopped.
+Four deaths were recorded in Africa's most populous nation out of 12 confirmed cases between July and Aug.
+16.

 It also described the situation in Guinea, where the virus made its first appearance in West Africa in December, as currently "less alarming" than in Liberia and Sierra Leone.